KULcoder/MATH173A-Note/README.md

 @ Fall quarter, 2023

-For UCSD MATH173A Optimization Methods for Data Science
+For UCSD MATH173A: Optimization Methods for Data Science I

 **Warning**: This note does not cover all contents for final exam